Yeamin-Talukder/CODEFORCES-PROBLEMS-ANALYZER/README.md

 > [!WARNING]
 > ## If you change the Handle name Make sure to delete all the data of Problemcache sheet else it will show previous handle fetch data.

+> [!IMPORTANT]
+> ## You need to click in the submit button to get the update data .This is the only way to update sheet data

 > [!NOTE]
 > ## IT WILL TAKE SOME TIME TO LOAD THE DATA DEPENDING ON THE DATA SIZE